-Our 2014 "Planting by the Moon's Phase" gardening calendar is a longtime Old Farmer's Almanac tradition.
+The Gardening by the Moon 2016 calendar is longtime Old Farmer's Almanac tradition.
 According to this practice, cycles of the Moon affect plant growth.

 - The "Planting Dates" column gives the safe periods for planting in areas that receive frost.
 See our Frost Dates Calculator for first/last frost dates and the average length of the growing season in your area (U.S. only).

 - The "Moon Favorable" column gives the best planting dates based on the year's Moon's phases (Eastern Time).
 See our for the exact days of the new and full Moons.

 - (E) means early planting; (L) means late

 |* Brussels sprouts||3/7-4/15||3/8-23, 4/7-15|

 |* Cauliflower (E)||3/15-4/7||3/15-23, 4/7|

 |* Celery (E)||3/7-31||3/8-23|